by Prof. A.W. Peet with assistance from Dr. Ian Jardine.

 Building and maintaining a culture of care for each other as human beings is part of academic professionalism.
 It is not possible to divorce our humanity from our science, nor is that outcome desirable even if it were possible.
 We all produce our best academic work when we are valued as colleagues and supported as human beings - not sniped at, denigrated, humiliated, or badmouthed behind our back.

-Professors are expected to maintain high standards of care for (a) students we teach in our courses, (b) mentees we advise, and (c) Highly Qualified Personnel (HQP) we train in research, in addition to being accountable to (d) our employer UofT, (e) the federal NSERC granting agency, and (f) any other pertinent organization for how we spend their funds.
-As HQP who receive salary and/or travel and/or other support from my NSERC grant, as well as my support in mentoring time, you are accountable to me for how you spend your time.
+Professors are expected to maintain high standards of care for (a) students we teach in our courses, (b) mentees we advise, and (c) highly qualified personnel (HQP) we train in research, in addition to being accountable to (d) our employer UofT, (e) the federal NSERC granting agency, and (f) any other pertinent organization for how we spend their funds.
+As HQP who receive [partial] salary and/or travel and/or other support from my NSERC grant, as well as nontrivial advising/mentoring support, you are [partially] accountable to me for how you spend your time.

 Make a point of fostering good communication with me, and with others in our group.
 This is a valuable